Surface slices and homology spheres: The Proof

 \subsection{The fundamental group criterion}

-\begin{Lem} For an infinite number of the cobordisms associated to even symmetric unions over $K$, the fundamental group of the cobordism is $\pi_1(\Sigma_2(S^3,K))$. \end{Lem} \begin{proof} We obtain the cobordism associated to a given even symmetric union by attaching 2-handles to $\Sigma_2(S^3,K\hash \overline{K})\times I$ corresponding to the appropriate twists in the bands.
-We can instead obtain the cobordism by attaching 2-handles to $(S^3\setminus K\hash \overline{K}) \times I$, taking the appropriate double cover and then reattaching the solid torus in each level set.
+\begin{Lem} For an infinite number of the cobordisms associated to even symmetric unions over $K$, the fundamental group of the cobordism is $\pi_1(\Sigma_2(S^3,K))$.
+Moreover, infinitely many of them are definite. \end{Lem} \begin{proof} We obtain the cobordism associated to a given even symmetric union by attaching 2-handles to $\Sigma_2(S^3,K\hash \overline{K})\times I$ corresponding to the appropriate twists in the bands.
+We can instead obtain the cobordism by attaching 2-handles to $(S^3\setminus \nu(K\hash \overline{K})) \times I$, taking the appropriate double cover and then reattaching the solid torus in each level set.
 If we can prove that the cobordism before the cover has fundamental group equal to $\pi_1(S^3\setminus K)$, then in the cover the cobordism will have fundamental group $\pi_1(\Sigma_2(S^3,K))$.